 Craigslist might seem so 20 years ago, but it isn’t just a place to sell your boat or find a dining room table.
 Mainly if you live in a big city, Craigslist can offer beginners a way to find writing gigs from small businesses and entrepreneurs who need help from a professional writer.
 These gigs can be pretty lucrative because small businesses often need assistance with various writing tasks, from blogging to FAQs and case studies for their websites.
 Be on the lookout for scams, and don’t share personal information.

 Once accepted, WriterAccess will match you with businesses that need your digital marketing skills, and they will handle all of your billing in exchange for a small percentage of your earnings.
-This site also has a host of tools, tutorials, and online courses that will help you grow your writing skills step-by-step.
+This site also has many tools, tutorials, and online courses to help you grow your writing skills.
 WriterAccess pays based on skill level and expertise, and earnings are distributed bi-monthly through PayPal.

 ProBlogger offers informative articles, tutorials, and forums for freelance writers who want to create and make money from their blogs.
 For writers, a personal blog functions as an online portfolio and can generate revenue.
 Patience is key because monetizing a new blog takes time and hard work.